Volunteering as a Dental Professional

 - We see anybody who shows up without exception.

-- We ask that you bring your own stethoscope and, if willing, your own BP cuff.
+- We ask that you bring your stethoscope and, if willing, your BP cuff.
 We do have Adult, Large Adult, and Pedi cuffs available.
 We also supply glucometers and all the items needed for testing.

 - Translators are available for those who don’t speak English.

-Medical Section Information: The Medical Section, staffed by licensed physicians, physician assistants, nurse practitioners and registered nurses, provides routine primary care services and preventive health screenings for participants at CareForce events.
+Medical Section Information: The Medical Section, staffed by licensed physicians, physician assistants, nurse practitioners, and registered nurses, provides routine primary care services and preventive health screenings for participants at CareForce events.

 The Medical Section functions as follows:

-- Additionally, chiropractors, acupuncturists, massage therapists and mental health professionals who volunteer at CareForce events provide their services as part of the Medical Section.
+- Additionally, chiropractors, acupuncturists, massage therapists, and mental health professionals who volunteer at CareForce events provide their services as part of the Medical Section.

 - At some clinics, pap smear and mammography are service options depending on volunteer provider availability.